AIFDR/riab/docs/usage/plugins/development.rst

 Writing a Simple Raster Plugin: Tutorial 01
 -------------------------------------------

 This section provides a beginners tutorial on writing a simple earthquke impact plugin from scratch.
+You will need to be familiar with the basics of Python to be able to write and debug plugins - if you are new to Python the standard Python tutorial is a great place to start (http://docs.python.org/tutorial/).

 For this plugin we want to calculate a simple impact by using the following function of the severity of hazard (i.e. the amount of ground shaking - H) by the exposure